vespa-engine/documentation/en/reranking-in-searcher.md

 $ brew install vespa-cli
 </pre>

-Build the Maven project:
+Build the Maven project, this step creates the application package including the custom searcher:

 <pre data-test="exec">
 $ (cd my-app && mvn package)
 </pre>

-Now we can deploy the application using vespa-cli:
+Now we can deploy the application to Vespa using vespa-cli:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>